benpartington/CV/README.md

 ## Education

-#### Makers Academy (24/01/22 to end_date)
+#### Makers Academy (24/01/22 to 14/04/2022)
 - Use short descriptions of what you did and a skill you used.
 (Similar to format from the 'Work Experience' section above)
 - e.g Frequently used paring in order to problemsolve effeciently, requiring teamwork and communication.
 - you might also mention aspects some other skills/knowledge listed below:
-- OOP, TDD, MVC, DDD
+- Object Oriented Programming, Test Driven Development, MVC
-- Agile/XP
+- Agile
-- Ruby, Rails, JavaScript
+- Ruby, JavaScript, Express
-- RSpec, Jasmine
+- RSpec, Jest, Capybara

 #### University of Portsmouth (Sept 2008 - June 2011)